bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:16:06

-So the example I once even used, I think, was called Bits of Bullion.
+The example I once even used, I think, was called Bits of Bullion.
 There was a trust, like a UK or whatever Cayman Islands structure, probably Gibraltar.
 And this trust owned gold in the real world and then this trust had basically had its own bylaws and it would define the beneficiaries of the trust.
-So the nice thing about a trust is like nobody really owns the trust.
+The nice thing about a trust is like nobody really owns the trust.
 The trust simply exists and you create it and you set it in motion and then it kind of just exists out there.
 It's kind of a cool legal structure.
-But basically this trust would own gold and then there would be an instruction in the bylaws of the trust that says, well, "There's this colored coin out there on the blockchain with this and this block hash or this and this transaction hash."
+But basically this trust would own gold and then there would be an instruction in the bylaws of the trust that says, well, "There's this colored coin out there on the blockchain with this and this block hash or this and this transaction hash".
-"And whoever owns descendants of this original transaction is actually a beneficiary of the trust legally."
+"And whoever owns descendants of this original transaction is actually a beneficiary of the trust legally".
-"And so he's entitled to that gold, to be able to redeem it.", if they wanted to.
+"And so he's entitled to that gold, to be able to redeem it", if they wanted to.

 Ruben Somsen: 00:17:07

-So what you're saying is basically that there is a UTXO on the Bitcoin blockchain.
+What you're saying is basically that there is a UTXO on the Bitcoin blockchain.
 And somebody basically said, "Hey, if you own parts of the coins that are in here then you also have ownership over something else".

 Sjors Provoost: 00:17:21